houminz/hugo-theme-cosmos/exampleSite/content/posts/markdown-syntax.md

 <!--more-->

-Let's face it: Writing content for the web is tiresome.
-WYSIWYG editors help alleviate this task, but they generally result in horrible code, or worse yet, ugly web pages.

-**Markdown** is a better way to write **HTML**, without all the complexities and ugliness that usually accompanies it.

-Some of the key benefits are:

-1. Markdown is simple to learn, with minimal extra characters so it's also quicker to write content.
-2. Less chance of errors when writing in Markdown.
-3. Produces valid HTML output.
-4. Keeps the content and the visual display separate, so you cannot mess up the look of your site.
-5. Write in any text editor or Markdown application you like.
-6. Markdown is a joy to use!

 John Gruber, the author of Markdown, puts it like this:

 > The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
 While Markdown’s syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.